borglab/GTDynamics/README.md

 ### Full kinodynamics constraints for arbitrary robot configurations with factor graphs.
 <!-- =================================================== -->

 GTDynamics is a library that allows the user to express the full kinodynamics constraints of an arbitrary robot configuration on a factor graph.
-These constraints can be used to solve the forward and inverse dynamics problem.
+These constraints can be used to solve the forward and inverse dynamics problems.

 ## Dependencies